Emergency-Response-Demo/erdemo.io/install.md

    Some Linux container images used in the Emergency Response application reside in the following secured image registry:  _registry.redhat.io_.
    Those images will need to be pulled to your OpenShift 4 environment.
    As part of the installation of OCP4, you should have already been prompted to provide your [pull secret](https://cloud.redhat.com/openshift/install/pull-secret) that enables access to various secured registries to include regisry.redhat.io.
+9. **OpenShift Monitoring Capabilities**
+   <span style="color:red">WARNING: Avoid the use of CodeReady Containers to host the ER-Demo.
+For one, the monitoring capabilities of the demo will not be available.</span>.

 # 3. Installation
 Now that you have an OpenShift environment that meets the minimum requirements, you can now layer the Emergency Response application on that OpenShift.
+You will do so using an ansible playbook.

 ## 3.1.
 Setup